2 min read

 Diversify, diversify, diversify: If 2020 taught us anything, it’s that we can’t bank on a single asset to carry the rest of our finances.
 Take a look at all of your assets, and if — like many Americans — a large percentage of your net wealth is tied up in your home, consider tapping some of the equity you’ve built up and using it to pay off debts, or invest in something long-term like your retirement plan, or a child’s education.

-Home co-investing is still a new concept for many, but it’s one that’s worth learning about as a way of diversifying your portfolio and reducing the concentration of financial risk in your home.
-Through home co-investments, Unison helps homeowners access their equity flexibly with no monthly payments, interest or added debt.
+Equity sharing is still a new concept for many, but it’s one that’s worth learning about as a way of diversifying your portfolio and reducing the concentration of financial risk in your home.
+Through equity sharing agreements, Unison helps homeowners access their equity flexibly with no monthly payments, interest or added debt.
 Learn moreabout this smarter, better way to own your home.